optix2000/totsugeki/README.md

 I plan on adding some caching and pre-sending requests to further speed up loading.

 ## Building
-Tested with Golang 1.16, but probably can compile with Golang 1.13.
+Tested with Golang 1.16, but probably will compile with Golang 1.13+.

 ### Installing from source
 `go install github.com/optix2000/totsugeki`